-Aval upma recipe or poha upma or atukula upma – One of the easiest and healthy South Indian Breakfast recipes using parched rice or flattened rice.
+Aval upma recipe – Also known as poha upma or atukula upma, this is one of the easiest and healthy South Indian Breakfast recipes made with parched rice or flattened rice.
 Poha or aval is used in many parts of India to make various dishes that are most commonly eaten for breakfast or snack.

-Making aval upma is very quick and can be made just under 15 minutes.
+Making aval upma is very quick and just takes about 15 minutes.
 I have shared only the basic version here.
-You can also use mixed veggies to add some nutrition to the upma.
+You can also use mixed veggies to add some nutrition to the dish.
 Potatoes, peas, capsicum and carrots go well in this dish.

 Poha upma can also be packed in the tiffin box for the kids or can be had for a after school snack.
 I have used white poha but it can be made using red poha too.

 Please note that aval upma cannot be made with thin poha as they become soggy and mushy when rinsed.
 Thick or medium poha will give you a nice dish that is not mushy or too soft.

 1. Add 2 cups poha to a bowl and rinse them well twice.
 Drain the water completely, cover and set aside to soften for 10 mins.
 Meanwhile prepare the following: